Weisong Shi

-Weisong Shi (Chinese: 施巍松) is a Chinese-American computer scientist, known for his leadership in fostering the edge computing research community.
+Weisong Shi (Chinese: 施巍松) is a Chinese-American computer scientist, known for research in edge computing and autonomous driving.
 He is currently an Alumni Distinguished Professor and Department Chair of Computer and Information Sciences at University of Delaware in Newark, Delaware, where he leads the Connected and Autonomous Research (CAR) Laboratory.
-He is an internationally renowned expert in Edge Computing and Autonomous Vehicles (a.k.a. self-driving car).
-He was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2016 for his contributions to distributed systems and Internet computing.
-He is the Editor-in-Chief of IEEE Internet Computing Magazine and the inaugural Editor-in-Chief of Elsevier Smart Health Journal.
+He is an expert in Edge Computing and Autonomous Vehicles (a.k.a. self-driving car).
+He was named a IEEE Fellow in 2016 for his contributions to distributed systems and Internet computing.
+He is the editor-in-chief of IEEE Internet Computing Magazine and the inaugural editor-in-chief of Elsevier Smart Health.

 Education

 Weisong Shi received his Bachelor's degree in computer science from Xidian University, China, on July 28, 1995.
 He went on to obtain his Ph.D. in computer engineering from the Institute of Computing Technology, Chinese Academy of Sciences, in March 2000.